Psalm 27:4. One thing have I asked of the Lord,

 that I may dwell in the house of the Lord

 to gaze upon the beauty of the Lord

 and to inquire in his temple.

 For King David the answer flowed effortlessly from his heart.
-David knew that more than anything else he wanted to live out his life in God’s presence.
+David knew easily what his “one thing” was.
+He knew that more than anything else he wanted to live out his life in God’s presence.
 That more than any other beauty, he wanted to behold the grace of his covenant LORD.
 That more than any other wisdom, he wanted to inquire of God’s will.
 His “one thing” was God.

-Remember this is the man who brought the ark of the covenant, the mercy seat, back to Jerusalem and put it in a tent (a house or temple) in his back yard (see day 51).
+Remember, this is the man who brought the ark of the covenant, the mercy seat, back to Jerusalem and put it in a tent (a house or temple) in his back yard (see day 51).
 Why did he do that?
 So that he could dwell in the house of the LORD and gaze upon his beauty and inquire in his temple any time he wanted.
-So that whenever he needed he could sit before the mercy seat, the blood stained “atonement cover,” in the shadow of the wings of the cherubim.
+He did it so that whenever he needed to, he could sit before the mercy seat, the blood stained “atonement cover,” in the shadow of the wings of the cherubim.
 At any time, David could look at the beauty of God’s grace right there in front of him.
 No animal sacrifice.
 No confession to a priest.
 No ritual washing.
 No veil.
 Nothing between him and God’s grace.

 2 Corinthians 3:18.
 And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit.